-3.5.1 The "Third Floor Additional Premises Commencement Date" shall be the day Landlord tenders possession of the Third Floor Additional Premises to Tenant with the Third Floor Additional Premises Tenant Improvements Substantially Complete.
+3.5.1 The "Third Floor Additional Premises Commencement Date" shall be the day Landlord tenders possession of the Third Floor Additional Premises Tenant Improvements Substantially Complete.
 If Substantial Completion of the Third Floor Additional Premises Tenant Improvements is delayed by any action or inaction of Tenant (any such delay, a "Third Floor Additional Premises Tenant Delay"), then the Third Floor Additional Premises Commencement Date shall be the date that the Third Floor Additional Premises Commencement Date would have occurred but for such Third Floor Additional Premises Tenant Delay.
 Landlord shall endeavor to notify Tenant upon becoming aware of any actual or suspected Third Floor Additional Premises Tenant Delay.
-Tenant shall execute and deliver to Landlord written acknowledgment of the actual Third Floor Additional Premises, in the form attached as Exhibit C-2 hereto.
+Tenant shall execute and deliver to Landlord written acknowledgment of the actual Third Floor Additional Premises Commencement Date within ten (10) days after Tenant takes occupancy of the Third Floor Additional Premises, in the form attached as Exhibit C-2 hereto.
 Failure to execute and deliver such acknowledgment, however, shall not affect the Third Floor Additional Premises Commencement Date or Landlord's or Tenant's liability hereunder.
-Failure by Tenant to obtain validation by any medical review board or other similar governmental licensing of the Third Floor Additional Premises required for the Permitted Use by Tenant shall not serve to extend the Third Floor Additional Premises Commencement Date.
+Failure by Tenant to obtain validation by any medical review board or other similar governmental licensing of the Third Floor Additional Premises Commencement Date at the Third Floor Additional Premises Commencement Date at the Third Floor Additional Premises Commencement Date or Landlord's or Tenant's liability hereunder.